Andy Hill CARE Distinguished Researchers Program

 Timeline and Application Process

 Applicant organizations for the Distinguished Researchers Program are required to submit applications by Tuesday, April 10, 2018, 11:59 p.m.
 (PST).
 Applications should be submitted online via the CARE grants management system.
 A portal to the Distinguished Researcher application can be accessed below by clicking on the "Apply" button.
 It is anticipated that award decisions for this cohort will be made by July 30, 2018.
-The next request for applications for the Distinguished Researchers Program will be in Summer 2018.
+The next request for applications for the Distinguished Researchers Program will be in October 2018.

 Successful applicants will be notified via a letter of Grant Award, which will fully stipulate the terms and conditions of the award.